► Autonomous Uber driver 'watching TV'

 ► Autonomous tech investigation ongoing

-The 'driver' of the autonomous Uber that crashed in Arizona in March was watching TV moments before the Volvo XC90 ploughed into a pedestrian, the police report has revealed.
+The 'driver' of the autonomous Uber that crashed in Arizona was watching TV moments before the Volvo XC90 ploughed into a pedestrian, the police report has revealed.

 She should have been monitoring the car's progress, but was in fact streaming an episode of talent show The Voice, it has emerged.
 Tempe police said the crash was 'entirely avoidable' if she had been watching the road ahead instead of being glued to the TV.